nerves-networking/vintage_net/README.md

 * Simple subscription to network status change events
 * Connect to multiple networks at a time and prioritize which interfaces are used (Ethernet over WiFi over cellular)
-* Internet connection monitoring and failure detection (currently slow and simplistic)
+* Internet connection monitoring and failure detection

 > **TLDR:** Don't care about any of this and just want the string to copy/paste to set up
 > networking?
 See the [VintageNet Cookbook](cookbook.html).